A large crowd gathered on blankets and lawn chairs in a park, watching an outdoor concert on a stage surrounded by trees.

 Nashville Jewish Film Festival

-The Nashville Jewish Film Festival (NJFF) is a Gordon Jewish Community Center (GJCC) program.
+The Nashville Jewish Film Festival (NJFF) is a program of the Gordon-Jewish Community Center (GJCC).
 The NJFF will bring educational, entertaining, and thought-provoking Jewish-themed films to the Nashville community.

 00